-- 9.22 The Head Cashier must ensure that when the security collects the cash for banking purpose the security guard collecting the deposits should verify the seal number or seal numbers in case of satellite offices and sign in the register next to the official signature to confirm that the numbers correspond. - 9.23 The Head Cashiers that does the balancing must ensure that all daily cash received transactions are processed onto the council's financial system on the day that the transactions occurred. - 9.24 The Bookkeepers or supervisor must ensure that the cash, and debit/credit card total deposited must be verified the next day to the bank deposit that appears on the bank statement downloaded from the bank's system.
-A bank stamped copy of the deposit slip/drop slip must be attached to the daily summary printouts. - 9.25 The Bookkeepers must conduct a full reconciliation of all cash received throughout the cash cycle (receipting by cashiers/cash banked/posting to the financial system) to ensure that any discrepancies are identified and resolved promptly and to also ensure that shortages, surpluses and misappropriation of funds where applicable is identified promptly and dealt with accordingly. - 9.26 In case of a dispute with the bank about cash shortages and surpluses, an investigation will be undertaken, depending on the outcome of the investigation, a decision will be taken to resolve the dispute;
+- 9.22 The Head Cashier must ensure that when the security collects the cash for banking purposes the security guard collecting the deposits should verify the seal number or seal numbers in case of satellite offices and sign in the register next to the official signature to confirm that the numbers correspond. - 9.23 The Head Cashiers that do the balancing must ensure that all daily cash received transactions are processed into the council's financial system on the day that the transactions occurred. - 9.24 The Bookkeepers or supervisor must ensure that the cash, and debit/credit card total deposited must be verified the next day to the bank deposit that appears on the bank statement downloaded from the bank's system.
+A bank stamped copy of the deposit slip/drop slip must be attached to the daily summary printouts. - 9.25 Bookkeepers must conduct a full reconciliation of all cash received throughout the cash cycle (receipting by cashiers/cash banked/posting to the financial system) to ensure that any discrepancies are identified and resolved promptly and to also ensure that shortages, surpluses and misappropriation of funds where applicable are identified promptly and dealt with accordingly. - 9.26 In case of a dispute with the bank about cash shortages and surpluses, an investigation will be undertaken, depending on the outcome of the investigation, a decision will be taken to resolve the dispute.

-10. THE CASH HANDLING PROCESS
+10.1 THE CASH HANDLING PROCESS

-Cash handling starts when cashiers verify the starting cash drawer amount (float) before each shift begins and continues as the cashiers rings up each customer payments/purchase.
-This most often involves selecting specific register keys that identify the department or departments/accounts followed by entering the purchase/payment/receipt amount.

-From there, specific procedures depend on whether a cash-out takes places during the day or at the end of a shift.
-For example, while a mid-shift cash-out might only consist of a cash count, total sales and adjustments, including payouts, over and under-rings may be read and reconciled at the end of each shift and at day's end.
+- 10.1.1 Cash handling starts when cashiers verify the starting cash drawer amount (float) before each shift begins and continues as the cashiers ring up each customer payments/purchase.
+This most often involves selecting specific register keys that identify the department or departments/accounts followed by entering the purchase/payment/receipt amount. - 10.1.2 From there, specific procedures depend on whether a cash-out takes place during the day or at the end of a shift.
+For example, while a mid-shift cash-out might only consist of a cash count, total sales and adjustments, including payouts, over and under-rings may be read and reconciled at the end of each shift and at the day's end.

-At closing or the following morning, reconciliation information for each cashier and each register is then further combined into a daily sales recap report.
-Reconciliation of cash includes the reconciliation by Bookkeepers.
+10.1.3 At closing or the following morning, reconciliation information for each cashier and each register is then further combined into a daily sales recap report.
+Reconciliation of cash includes reconciliation by Bookkeepers.

-10.1 CASH FLOAT
+10.2 CASH FLOAT

-Cash float cannot be used for any reason other than its purpose and must be available for counting (including during surprise checks) separately from the cashier's daily takings.
+The cash float cannot be used for any reason other than its purpose and must be available for counting (including during surprise checks) separately from the cashier's daily takings.

-- 10.1.1 Each Cashier must have an equal amount of cash float; - 10.1.2 Cashiers must change their cash floats into small denominations to enable ease of giving change. - 10.1.3 Cash float is additional cash thus will always be counted separately from the cashier's daily takings to ensure that it is all there. - 10.1.4 Senior Official/Head Cashier must do unannounced cash float counting as regularly as possible. - 10.1.5 Only cashiers will have keys to cash float drawers; - 10.1.6 Cashiers are solely responsible for any shortages/surpluses in the cash float boxes; - 10.1.7 Head Cashiers/Senior Officials have the authority to count any Cashier's float at any given time of the day/week/month;

-10.1.8 Cashiers should report and pay in immediately any shortage in their cash float drawers, but should report and bank any surpluses;

-10.1.9 Cashiers must sign for the cash float they use and be responsible for the drawers and the keys;
+- 10.2.1 Each Cashier must have an equal amount of cash float. - 10.2.2 Cashiers must change their cash floats into small denominations to enable ease of giving change. - 10.2.3 Cash float is additional cash thus will always be counted separately from the cashier's daily takings to ensure that it is all there. - 10.2.4 Senior Official/Head Cashier must do unannounced cash float counting as regularly as possible. - 10.2.5 Only cashiers will have keys to cash float drawers. - 10.2.6 Cashiers are solely responsible for any shortages/surpluses in the cash float boxes. - 10.2.7 Head Cashiers/Senior Officials have the authority to count any Cashier's float at any given time of the day/week/month. - 10.2.8 Cashiers should report and pay immediately for any shortage in their cash float drawers but should report and bank any surpluses. - 10.2.9 Cashiers must sign for the cash float they use and be responsible for the drawers and the keys.